-- 1. To facilitate the achievement of Council priorities and objectives by: - a) Embedding an effective process of identification and management of strategic, service level and key operational and project risks. - b) Embedding risk management in day-to-day management processes. - c) Maintaining and reviewing a centrally co-ordinated register of strategic and service level risks. - d) Defining roles and responsibilities for risk and business continuity management within the Council. - e) Engendering commitment to risk and business continuity management throughout the Council. - 2.
-To assess and manage risks associated with partnership ventures. - 3.
-To assess and manage risks associated with projects. - 4.
-To ensure the Council fulfils its business continuity obligations under the Civil Contingencies Act 2004. - 5.
+- 1. To facilitate the achievement of Council priorities and objectives by: - a) Embedding an effective process of identification and management of strategic, service level and key operational, partnership and project risks. - b) Embedding risk management in day-to-day management processes. - c) Maintaining and reviewing a centrally co-ordinated register of strategic and service level risks. - d) Defining roles and responsibilities for risk and business continuity management within the Council. - e) Engendering commitment to risk and business continuity management throughout the Council. - 2.
+To manage risks associated with partnership ventures, through the application of the Council's Partnership Protocol. - 3.
+To manage risks associated with projects, through the Council's Programme Management processes.

+- 4. To ensure the Council fulfils its business continuity obligations under the Civil Contingencies Act 2004. - 5.
 To provide a corporate approach to business continuity. - 6.
 To provide a schedule of routine testing and review of Business Continuity Plans. - 7.
 To provide risk and business continuity training and support. - 8.
 To define the Council's risk appetite and escalation process. - 9.
 To increase the accessibility and visibility of the Council's Risk and Business Continuity Management processes and procedures.

-1.3 These objectives will be met by:
+These objectives will be met by: